Philosophy

 Program Information

-Immerse in post-Kantian European philosophy.
-Engage faculty in German idealism, phenomenology, social/political philosophy, psychoanalysis, structuralism, poststructuralism.
+Immerse yourself in post-Kantian European philosophy.
+Engage with faculty in German idealism, phenomenology, social/political philosophy, psychoanalysis, structuralism, poststructuralism.
 Small seminars focus on primary texts.

 Degree